Comparing Logical and Physical ERD

 3. Click Create Blank Project to confirm the creation.

-In this section, we are going to draw a simple logical ERD that contains just two entities.
+In this section, we will draw a simple logical ERD that contains just two entities.

 1. Select Diagram > New from the toolbar.